SivaKumarValluri/6.Sampling-Microstructure-Features-in-Field-of-view/README.md

 5.Output: Generates an Excel workbook with detailed analysis results.

-Here are the typical results plotted:
+Here are the typical results where SEM micrograohs at same magnification for three differetn samples are compared.
+The outputs of this code polymer and void volume fractions are plotted:
 ![image](https://github.com/user-attachments/assets/93d901cd-2c24-426a-b2a3-6ef3513523ba)

 ## Requirements ##